jumpinjackie/forge-e33-mod/design/WHITE.md

 If you control a Painter, you may cast this spell as though it had flash.
 When this enchantment enters, exile another target nonland permanent.
 When this enchantment leaves the battlefield, return the exiled card to the battlefield under its owner's control.
+---
+Gustave: For those who come after, right?
+Maelle: No no no no...
+You promised...
 ```

 [card implementation](../custom/cards/c/chroma_prison.txt)